 Carlisle has small airport with flights from London, Dublin and Belfast.
 Nearest international airports are Newcastle (50m) or Edinburgh (75m).
 If you arrive in London (305m), we recommend a stopover on the way.
 Please get in touch for suggestions.
 And if want help booking your pre night stay in Carlisle here.

 DAY 1: Carlisle – Long Meg – Penrith – Shap Fells

-Meeting point for our group trip or starting point of your journey is the Bookends bookstore with over 30 different rooms for you to explore.
+Meeting point for our tour or starting point of your journey is the amazing Bookends bookstore with over 30 different rooms for you to explore.
 Bookends also features in the next MW Craven book of the Poe series, “Dead Ground”.
 Their Cakes and Ale café offers a wide range of great coffees, teas, and local ales.
 Delicious homemade cakes and light lunches are served in their spacious vintage tearoom with a large garden.
 A perfect place to start the journey in a relaxed atmosphere.

 Then it is time to explore Carlisle, its castle, the historic quarter, and the cathedral.
 Roman, Celts and Saxons have all left their traces in Carlisle’s 2000-year history.
 Discover the city on a relaxing walk at your own pace.

 Afterwards head to the beautiful village of Dalston, where The Botanist’s first victim was found.
 It is on the way to Rose Castle, where the Bishop of Carlisle used to reside before moving to Keswick in “The Puppet Show”.